meilisearch/documentation/references/search.md

 Search for documents matching a specific query in the given index.

-This is the preferred route to perform search when an API key is required, as is allows for preflight queries to be cached.
+This is the preferred route to perform search when an API key is required, as it allows for [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) to be cached.
+Caching preflight requests **improves considerably the speed of the search**.

 #### Path Variables